-Functional skills qualifications will run alongside the GCSE course.
+Functional skills qualifications can run alongside the GCSE course.
 The qualification compliments the topics taught within the GCSE and allow students to relate Mathematics to real life contexts.
 Functional Skills cover the following areas:

-- -Number
+-Number

-- -Measure, shape and space
+-Measure, shape and space

-- -Handling information and data
+-Handling information and data

-Students have the opportunity to achieve Level 1 and 2 qualifications.
-Students have the opportunity to sit the Functional Skills examinations at two points of the year and will only sit the exam when they are ready.
+Students have the opportunity to achieve Level 1 and 2 qualifications, the decision to enter students for these qualifications is made by the home school.
 The Functional Skills qualifications are recognised by employers and post-16 providers.
+Functional skills entries will be completed by the mainstream school.